-- providing time for groups to plan on big paper gives you the opportunity to intervene, questioning to remove misconceptions and to guide the learners' thinking - provide feedback orally in class so that learners write down the extra information they would need to get full marks - allow learners individually to find the other pieces of information to get full marks or to reconsider their explanations and conclusions to answers - provide a situation where the learners are actively engaged in reviewing the questions in pairs or groups with your guidance.
+- Provide feedback orally in class so that learners write down the extra information they would need to get full marks. - Allow learners individually to find the other pieces of information to get full marks. - Provide a situation where the learners are actively engaged in reviewing the questions in pairs or groups with your guidance.
 In this way they can collectively understand what information and language would have gained full marks.
 You can point out command words used in the question and encourage the learners to develop an understanding of what each word means.